vgallet/workshop-kafka-streams/README.md

 ### User

-All financial operations are done by between users.
+All financial operations are done between two users.
 Users are simply represented with a name and a location.
 You can take a look at the file [users.csv](java-producer/src/main/resources/users.csv).

 ```